Backing up VMware host servers and guest OSes News

 Set up is very easy.
 Pick your proxy server, set up the repositories and off you go.
 The backup compressions needs work.Powered by IT Central Station

-Valuable Features: Replication WAN Accelerator Backup Ease of use File Level restoration • Improvements to My Organization: Restores...Continue Reading
+Valuable Features: Replication WAN Accelerator Backup Ease of use File Level restoration • Improvements to My Organization: Restores are...Continue Reading

 Manage Backing up VMware host servers and guest OSes